The most spectacular trekking route in the Andes.

 - Entrance fee to Huascaran National Park

-- Medical kit: Our crew will bring a first-aid kit, including emergency oxygen bottle.
+- Medical kit: Our staff will bring a first-aid kit, including emergency oxygen bottle.

 - Transport: Private transport from Hualcayan to your hotel in Huaraz (day 9)